-Pat Sinclair has a long history as a recipe developer and food consultant, who has
+Pat Sinclair has a long history as a recipe developer and food consultant.
+She has

 This charming book focuses on the butter- and cream- rich recipes from Northern